strapdata/elassandra/docs/elassandra/source/mapping.rst

      }
    }

-Of course, according to your use case, you should add a filter to this query to ignore write operations occuring during this check.
+Of course, according to your use case, you should add a filter to this query to ignore write operations occuring during the check.